UoM-Data-Science-Platforms/gm-sde/projects/004 - Finn/README.md

 ---
 ### Condition events from LTC clinical codeset
-To get all events associated with the long-term conditions clinical codeset for each patient *from* a pre-set date.
+To get all events related with the long-term conditions (ltc) clinical codeset for each patient.

 _Input_
 ```
 Assumes there exists a temp table as follows:
  #Patients (FK_Patient_Link_ID)
  A distinct list of FK_Patient_Link_IDs for each patient in the cohort
- @StartDate - The starting date that the study has access to the data from.
 ```

 _Output_